Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 This allowed me to create a besoke layout while still being easily adaptable to various screen sizes, thanks to extensive configurability afforded by grids.

 There are three distinct layouts:
+* Mobile
-* Mobile - Default
+    - Default
+* Tablet
-* Tablet - Displays wider than 768px
+    - Displays wider than 768px
-* Large Tablet/ Small desktop - Displays wider than 992px
+* Large Tablet/ Small desktop
+    - Displays wider than 992px
+* Desktop
-* Desktop - Displays wider than 1200px
+    - Displays wider than 1200px

-Testing the responsiveness of the webiste is condected in the [testing section](#testing) below.
+Testing the responsiveness of the webiste is conducted in the [testing section](#testing) below.

 ## Features

 Yellow Lemon is a mobile first fully responsive website with the following features. \
 **Existing Features:**
-- One
+- Responsive Navigation,
+    - (Mobile) The header height and logo reduces in size as the user scrolls.
+    - (Mobile) Menu navigation overlay with hamburger icon animation.
+    - (Mobile) Menu navigation overlay adjusts position on user scroll also.
+    - (Mobile) Menu navigation overlay when active dims underlyng homepage until exited (header excluded).
+    - (Large Tablet/ Desktop) On larger screens a full text menu is displayed in the header.
+    - (Large Tablet/ Desktop) Header/ Nav Bar and logo reduces in size as the user scrolls.
-- Two
+- Extensive home page,
+    featuring:
+    - Primary call to action promoting bands latest release.
+    - Secondary call to action promoting the bands new Studio Sessions.
+    - Most recent band news.
+        - (Mobile) Images are removed to create more room for additional articles within the same user scroll - promoting further engagement.
+    - Upcomming band ticketed events.
+        - Responsively displaying the next four events.
+        - With links to either purchase a ticket from a third party vendor or check for more dates via the third party.
+    - User updates alert within events section.
+        - The position of which varies depending on the display size.
+    - Follow Section promoting the bands Social Media accounts.
+    - A site wide footer containing,
+        - A further CTA regarding contact for private events.
+        - Copyright notice and links to Terms of Service & Privacy Policies.
+- An immersive 'The Band' page detailing information on band history and each band member.
+    - The page provides two distinct layouts and colour schemes depending on display width.
+    - Customised imagary of each band member.
+    - Links to discover further information on each band member.
+- Individual news article pages containing the full content of the articles displayed on the home page.
+- A Studio Sessions page for the band to share YouTube clips of their latest work.
+    - This page provides a different colour theme, creating a feeling and look of a venue.
+    - The user can immediately see the latest video.
+    - Explore the most recent videos via a scollable list.
+    - Or discover additional videos on YouTube.
+- A Merchandise or Merch page, containing an array of products being sold by the band.
+    - User ability to purchase merchandise via a third party vendor.
+- A Contact/ Get in Touch page featuring,
+    - A custom hero image.
+    - A contact form, for enquiries regarding private events.

+**Additional Features**\
+The bands music is accessable from anywhere on the site.
+Via the primary call to action or the headphones icon located on the header/ navbar.
+This toggles a [Spotify](https://developer.spotify.com/documentation/widgets/generate/embed/) popup detailing the bands latest releases.
+And the ability to follow through to the bands spotify page to discover more music.

 **Future Features:**
-- One
-- Two
+- Remove third parties and have direct ticket and merchandise sales.
+- Expand on the studio sessions page to include articles with each video.